GuyRoosevelt/Joke.jpg.hta/README.md

 ### Some info on the version names and such
 #### Trojan.VBS.Joke
-First Word: Type of malware: There are 3 different types, worms, trojans, and viruses.
+First Word: Type of malware (Worm, Trojan, Virus): There are 3 different types, worms, trojans, and viruses.
 Worms spread through email and such, trojans don't spread but come from downloads and stuff, viruses replicate themselves.

-Second Word: Scripting language: Basically the scripting language that the program is written in.
+Second Word (VBS, JScript, HTML, C#, etc.): Scripting language: Basically the scripting language that the program is written in.

-Third Word: Program name
+Third Word (Whatever the program is named): Program name
 #### v(number).(number)
 Version number
 #### Semi-lethal/Lethal/Non-lethal